 (a) Sufficient IRS documentation of his or her current federal employer identification number.
 Sufficient documentation shall include a current United States internal revenue service (IRS) deposit coupon, letter or mailing label that contains both the IRS insignia and the applicant's federal employer identification number;

-(b) Properly completed EFT form with a copy of a void check for each location receiving reimbursement;
+(b) Properly completed EFT form with a copy of a voided check or a letter of account verification from the applicant's financial institution for each location receiving reimbursement;

 (c) Verification of the applicant's current food assistance program authorization;

-(e) Verification that infant formula is purchased from an authorized supplier;
+(d) Verification that infant formula is purchased from an entity included on the WIC infant formula supplier list ;

 (2) The applicant or one or more representatives of the applicant from each proposed location attends a training session at the time and place set by the department.